The Book of Isaiah

 Overall, this chapter presents to us the reason for the separation of our Lord from His people, Israel, and that reason, as always, is the sin of men.
-And this always includes people of today, you and I.
+And this always includes people of today, you and me.

-The sins of Israel are no different that the sins of mankind today.
+The sins of Israel are no different from the sins of mankind today.
 If there is any difference, it’s the instrument or vehicle through which the sin is encountered but the action of the sin is always the same: it’s a voluntary decision to break one or more of His commandments.

 In Old Testament times, ‘ole Ahab may have lusted after a woman that he saw walking down the street in Jerusalem, while today it’s possible to lust after a woman while sitting at home and using your computer to access the internet and viewing millions and millions of images of women on pornographic sites.

 To continue off-subject for a minute, I’m going to get a little graphic.
 Father created men and women with an internal desire to have sex because this is the only way for us, as human beings, to procreate and have children, thus giving our Father the opportunity to place another soul into another earthly body, giving it a chance to live and make up his or her mind as to who they will follow in this life: our Father or Satan.

 The attraction between men and women is inherently there, it is ingrained within us, and since it is a part of the way that our Father created us, it is no sin to look at an attractively built man or woman and admire the different physical qualities or the shapeliness that they may have.

 The sin occurs when we visualize, within our minds, the exact methods and positions that we may want the other person to assume when we continue and execute the act of copulation.
 That’s what lusting after means.

 Some of these self-righteous preachers set themselves up as religious judges by telling teenagers that it's a sin to look at someone of the opposite sex and have feelings for them.